-- a) The student/candidate submits an 'Intent to Submit' thesis/dissertation to SGAS, through the Department/Faculty, respectively, within six months before submission. - b) Director, SGAS, writes a memo and requests for a list of proposed examiners and their CV's from the Department. - c) The Department, through the Dean of Faculty, sends the names and CV-s of proposed examiners to SGAS - d) Names and CVs of examiners are presented by Director, SGAS, to Postgraduate Studies Committee (PSC) for consideration. - e) The PSC meets, considers and-recommends the names of examiners to Senate - f) For a Masters' thesis, 1 external and two internal examiners are appointed. - g) For Masters' dissertation, two internal examiners are appointed
+- a) The student/candidate submits an 'Intent to Submit thesis/dissertation' letter to SGAS, through the supervisors, the Department/Faculty, respectively, within six months before submission, and attaches an abstract of the thesis/dissertation signed by the supervisors. - b) Director, SGAS, writes a memo and requests for a list of proposed examiners and their CV's from the Department. - c) The Department, through the Dean of Faculty, sends the names and CV-s of proposed examiners to SGAS.

-- h) For PhD thesis/dissertation, two (2) external and two (2) internal examiners are appointed. - i) Chairperson of PSC submits recommended names of examiners to Senate for approval. - j) If approved by Senate, the Director, SGAS writes appointment letters to examiners as per the Regulations for Postgraduate Studies. - k) Masters' thesis and PhD thesis/dissertation are examined by a Board of Examiners, chaired by the Dean of the Faculty, as stipulated in the Regulations for Postgraduate Studies. - 1) A Masters' dissertation is examined by a Board of Examiners, chaired by the Chair of the Department, as stipulated in the Regulations for Postgraduate Studies. - m) For PhD candidates, the fulfilment of at least two articles in peer reviewed journals is required before the candidate can graduate as per the Commission for University Education (CUE) guidelines. - n) PSC approves issuance of certificate of completion letters to candidates who have passed and fulfilled all requirements.
+- d) Names and CVs of examiners are presented by Director, SGAS, to Postgraduate Studies Committee (PSC) for consideration. - e) The PSC meets, considers and recommends the names of examiners to Senate. - f) For a Masters' thesis, 1 external and two internal examiners are appointed. - g) For Masters' dissertation, two internal examiners are appointed - h) For PhD thesis/dissertation, two (2) external and two (2) internal examiners are appointed. - i) Chairperson of PSC submits recommended names of examiners to Senate for approval. - j) If approved by Senate, the Director, SGAS writes appointment letters to examiners as per the Regulations for Postgraduate Studies. - k) Masters' thesis and PhD thesis/dissertation are examined by a Board of Examiners, chaired by the Dean of the Faculty, as stipulated in the Regulations for Postgraduate Studies. - 1) A Masters' dissertation is examined by a Board of Examiners, chaired by the Chair of the Department, as stipulated in the Regulations for Postgraduate Studies. - m) For PhD candidates, the fulfilment of at least two articles in peer reviewed journals is required before the candidate can graduate as per the Commission for University Education (CUE) guidelines. - n) After successful oral defence, the Chairperson of the Board submits the report and minutes to SGAS. - o) Director, SGAS presents the report to the PSC. - p) PSC approves issuance of certificate of completion letters to candidates who have passed and fulfilled all requirements.

-Document: SUPERVISION AND APPOINTMENT OF SUPERVISORS Doc.
-Number: TU-K/AC/SOP/0074 Date of Issue: MARCH 2024 Version No: 01 Issued By: MANAGEMENT REPRESENTATIVE Authorised By: VICE-CHANCELLOR
+Document: APPOINTMENT OF SUPERVISORS

+Doc.
+Number: TU-K/AC/SOP/0074

+Date of Issue: MARCH 2024 Version No: 01

+Issued By: MANAGEMENT REPRESENTATIVE Authorised By: VICE-CHANCELLOR

-3.22 PROCEDURE FOR SUPERVISION AND APPOINTMENT OF SUPERVISORS (TU-K/AC/SOP/0074)
+3.22 PROCEDURE FOR APPOINTMENT OF SUPERVISORS (TU-K/AC/SOP/0074) GENERAL